-I am a junior at Colgate University, and I found your contact information through Career Services.
-After my experience in volunteering with local children, I am strongly considering a career in social advocacy.
+I am a junior at Colgate University, and I found your contact information through the Colgate Link/LinkedIn/referral/etc. After my experience in volunteering with local children, I am strongly considering a career in social advocacy.
 I was hoping I could set up a 20-minute phone call with you to discuss your experiences in this field.
 Please let me know if you might be willing to talk with me, and I will follow up to schedule a call.